What is Arch Linux? A Complete Guide for 2026

 1. Customization capability

-2. New, up-to-date, and advanced technology
+2. New, up to date, and advanced technology

 3. Arch Linux User Repository (AUR)